mccode-dev/Schools/2025/ISIS_November_2025/3_Thursday_November_6th/2_Writing_a_component/README.md

-# Recipe for writing a perfect mirror
+# Recipe for writing a simple, semi-transparent mirror

 ### Initial component naming update
 * Copy the enclosed [```Arm.comp```](Arm.comp) to the local workdir, rename to ```Mirror_simple.comp```